Arturo Benedetti Michelangeli (1920-1995)

 Michelangeli's pianistic-pyrotechnic passion found a way to activate these dangerous devices, and before us those two sonatas flared up like the Appassionata, like symphonies.
 And what's more, from that flame suddenly emerged the whole of Schubert, Schumann and everything that had been fed by Beethoven for a century and tempered by Beethoven.

 Of course, there was a danger that this belated explosion would not blow up something without which there is no young Beethoven: a warm naivety and a robust mental health.
-In his own bizarre way, Michelangeli took care of this: in the fullness of his exuberant interpretation, Beethoven became even healthier sick than healthy. [?The Croatain seems to be saying the young Beethoven still came through in the performance]
+In his own bizarre way, Michelangeli took care of this: in the fullness of his exuberant interpretation, Beethoven became even healthier sick than healthy. [?The Croatian seems to be saying the young Beethoven still came through in the performance]

 Deutsche Grammophon